by-jp/www.byjp.me/content/notes/twitter/2187041684/index.md

 - imported
 - from-twitter
 ---
-Ah hahaha\!
-Its light before I got home\! *That*s the way it should be :P
+Ah hahaha!
+Its light before I got home! *That*s the way it should be :P